What Size Battery Cable Do I Need?

 • Thicker cables enable larger currents, improved heat dissipation, and enhanced longevity.

-• Use charts and tools to check if you need a bigger cable size.
+• Use charts and tools to determine whether you need a larger cable size.

 For more assistance or customised quality battery cables, contact Romtronic for a one-stop shop and reliable products that meet safety standards.